By dentist Dr. Richard Mitchell

-All tongue infections can be helped by using either the TheraBreath Plus Oral Rinse, or the Aktiv Oxigen tablets which dissolve in water to give you a very effective oxygen-releasing mouthwash.
+All tongue infections can be helped by using the TheraBreath Plus Oral Rinse, a very effective oxygen-releasing mouthwash.
 The oxygen helps to kill any bacteria.

 But don't use any toothpaste containing Sodium Lauryl Sulfate, as this can inactivate the oxygen, as well as being an irritant itself.

 Tongue infections in general are not life-threatening, but can be uncomfortable at one extreme to very painful at the other extreme.
 There are other infections that can occur, but these 3 listed above are the most common.